CamRaff/milestone-project-1/README.md

 - I used [Git](https://git-scm.com/) for version control.
 - I used [GitHub](https://github.com/) to commit and store all files relating to the project.
 - I used [Balsamiq](https://balsamiq.com/) to produce the above wireframes.
+- I used [Favicon](https://favicon.io/) to produce the favicon used in the title.
 - I used [Google Fonts](https://fonts.google.com/) to evaluate and decide which fonts to use throughout the website.
 - I used [Font Awesome](https://fontawesome.com/) to acquire the icons used for the socials links.
 - I used [Google Dev Tools](https://developer.chrome.com/docs/) as a means of testing the website throughout its production.